Attachment Theory and ENM Relationships

 Safe Haven

-In times of threat or uncertainty, you may seek out your attachment figures as a safe haven.
-Their presence provides comfort and reassurance, protecting you against fear and helping manage distress.
+During times of threat or uncertainty, you instinctively turn to your attachment figures as a safe haven.
+Their presence offers comfort and reassurance, helping you cope with fear and manage distress.

 Separation Distress